yugabyte/yugabyte-db/docs/content/v1.3/api/ysql/commands/txn_abort.md

 Add optional keyword — has no effect.

 - The `SERIALIZABLE` isolation level not yet supported.
 (This is currently in progress).
-- Currently Yugabyte DB will always use the snapshot isolation level internally.
+- Currently YugabyteDB will always use the snapshot isolation level internally.
 For more information, see [Isolation levels](../../../architecture/transactions/isolation-levels/).

 ## Examples